Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Specify message free texts

 Specify message free text, with which you can inform your business partner on individual subjects.

-This procedure shows how to add individual textual information as well as to add additionally required segments.
+This procedure shows both how to add individual textual information and additionally required segments.

 #### Prerequisites